 Every year, millions of tourists from all over the world visit Barcelona.
 But what should you see and do during your city trip?
 What do you need to know about the city?
-How do you also get a taste of local life?
-In this article I will answer those questions and help you prepare an amazing city trip to Barcelona.
+And how can you truly get a taste of local life?
+In this article, we’ll answer these questions and help you prepare for an unforgettable city trip to Barcelona.

 - What to do in Barcelona?